How is she sleeping? Is she a good sleeper? Are you guys getting any sleep?

 Broken Sleep During Pregnancy

 During pregnancy, mainly during the third trimester, it gets very uncomfortable to sleep for long periods of time.
-It’s your body’s way of getting itself ready to be waking up with a baby all night, for sure!
+That’s why you often hear of some people looking on simplyrest for best adjustable debs.
+These beds can be useful for pregnancy as they can be altered to ensure that you find the best position for you to enjoy your short sleep.
+Everyone experiences broken sleep, it’s just your body’s way of getting itself ready to be waking up with a baby all night, for sure!
 It’s not insomnia, ladies!
 It’s mother nature getting you ready!
-Broken sleep is on the way!

 Take a Nap!